 We have seen various applications of IoT but what about adding the touch to it.
 In this project, we would be building a similar type of an IoT based Home Automation System.

 This IoT Project is available at: IoT and Touch-Based Home Automation with Video (Hindi & English)

 Communicating with Arduino through Android

 Want to send text from your Android phone to your Arduino?
 This next project describes how to do so.
-All you need is an Android phone, an Arduino, an arduino USB cable, a USB OTG cable and Android Studio.
+All you need is an Android phone, an Arduino, an Arduino USB cable, a USB OTG cable and Android Studio.
 This good thing about this project, it can be made by people proficient with software.

 This IoT Project is available at: Arduino through Android.

 This project brings in a Raspberry Pi for people working with development boards.
 When a simple alarm clock is not enough and you need an alarm, clock controlled by your phone, this Raspberry Pi could come to your rescue.
-You would be able to program different radio stations per different alarms; e.g., news channel for weekdays, music for weekends.
+You would be able to program different radio stations per different alarms; e.g., a news channel for weekdays, music for weekends.